 - .NET Core agent

-If you want to install both agents on the same server, see Install both agents.
+- If you want to install both agent types on the same server, see Install both agents.

-The install instructions will vary depending on your setup but all .NET agent installations have the same underlying things that must happen in order for the agent to report data to your account.
+The install instructions will vary depending on your setup, but all .NET agent installations have the same underlying things that must happen in order for the agent to report data to your account.
 For installs on common frameworks, some of these steps will happen automatically.
 But understanding these underlying processes can help you troubleshoot or customize your install.

 The New Relic .NET agent is placed on your system.

 .NET Framework agent only: applications you want to monitor must also be "targeted."
 For IIS-hosted applications (except ASP.NET Core apps targeting .NET Framework), this will happen automatically.

 Install .NET Framework and .NET Core agents on same system

-You can install the .NET Core and Framework agents on the same system, with the following requirements:
+You can install a .NET Core agent and a .NET Framework agent on the same system, with the following requirements:

-- Separate directories: The .NET Core and .NET Framework agents must be installed in different directories.
+- Separate directories: The .NET Core agent and .NET Framework agent must be installed in different directories.